 David W. Burcham, former Law School Dean and provost, was inaugurated as LMU's first lay president in 2011, as the University entered its second century.
-At a time of economic challenge, President Burcham has undertaken a \$100 million scholarship initiative.
-Also, looking to the future, he has announced a moratorium on building projects, once the new Life Sciences Building is finished, in order to focus on growing LMU's endowment.
+At a time of economic challenge, President Burcham undertook a \$100 million scholarship initiative.
+Also, he announced a moratorium on building projects, once the new Life Sciences Building was completed, in order to focus on growing LMU's endowment.
 Early on he articulated two priorities for a new strategic plan: (1) enhancing academic excellence in all its aspects, and (2) promoting LMU's Catholic and Jesuit-Marymount mission and identity.
-The plan has been approved by the Board of Trustees and sets a trajectory for at least the coming years of this decade.
-(July 2013) (Those who might like to encounter the personalities and experience the drama underlying the University's first 100 years are invited to consult Kevin Starr's monumental Loyola Marymount University: a Centennial History.)
+The plan has been approved by the

+Board of Trustees and sets a trajectory for at least the coming years of this decade (July 2013).
+(Those who might like to encounter the personalities and experience the drama underlying the University's first 100 years are invited to consult Kevin Starr's monumental Loyola Marymount University: a Centennial History.)